 - A good-faith estimate of the value of goods or services provided; insubstantial values need not be recorded.

 Acknowledgment of the gift is meant to be as soon as the gift has been made.
 If the gift or donation is pledged, best practice is to acknowledge the pledge and then send a receipt once the pledge has been paid or actualized.
-Both can be done by paper or digitally, but usually it is best to acknowledge a pledge and payment digitally and more immediately.
+Both can be done by paper or digitally in your accounting software, but usually, it is best to acknowledge a pledge and payment digitally and more immediately.
+Aplos Software, for example, is a powerful fund accounting software that can automate much of this process, while sending a thank you email to your donor on your behalf.
 If a nonprofit deploys mailing campaigns or paper correspondence with donors, a paper thank you would be better served than paper tax receipts.

 Some nonprofits double their acknowledgment of payment as the tax receipt.
 Others separate them out, perhaps with an additional thank you.
 A more formalized tax receipt separate of the acknowledgment of payment can be advantageous in many ways for nonprofits.
 One strategy in particular is to send thank you letters after payment that could be doubled as a tax receipt, but to also send a wholly separate tax receipt yearly to all donors.
-Groups like Donor Boxrecommends rolling out tax receipts at the end of year.
-However, the start of year right as tax season starts could be more beneficial.
-Though this takes more manpower, it could become a meaningful way to start the year off right with donors.
+Groups like Donor Box recommend rolling out tax receipts at the end of year.
+However, the start of the year right as tax season starts could be more beneficial.
+Regardless of how your nonprofit prefers to handle receipts, they can be accounted for and tracked in a unique donor profile for each of your supporters with a nonprofit CRM.
+Having a simple but effective CRM (Constituent Relationship Management) system can provide seamless communication and accounting for their support, and provide a meaningful way to start the year off right with donors.

 Donors must have written acknowledgment of their gift in order to claim any charitable deduction.
 Because of the tax changes, the donors that would use charitable deductions are typically giving enough to make itemizing worth it.
 These donors are worth the extra manpower to have separate tax receipts sent outside of the typical, “thank you for your payment.
 By the way, it’s tax deductible.”